 Ensure that their current methods of manufacturing and distribution do not pollute / cause waste

-R6: And what, if anything, do you think food and drink brands should do about the societal issues like poverty or discrimination that you think are most important?
+R6: And what action should food and drink brands take about the societal issues like poverty or discrimination that you think are most important?

 Please put these possible actions in order.
-1 would be the most important action to take, and 4 would be the least important action.
+1 would be the most important action to take, and 5 would be the least important action.